SuperOfficeDocs/superoffice-docs/docs/en/email/mailgun/reasons-to-customize.md

 Let’s remind ourselves and our customers why the Mailgun – service does a good job:

-* Open to the internet
+* Open to the internet.
     The customer has to make their mail-server available for SuperOffice Online.
 This will imply making the server open to the internet.
 This will inevitably represent a security risk.
-* Reputation
+* Reputation.
     Sending out large amounts of email from a company email server may lead to blacklisting and/or poor reputation.
 This again may increase the risk of other emails from the company caught as spam.
-* Mass mailing capacity and cost
+* Mass mailing capacity and cost.
     A company mail server may have limitations related to no. of emails outgoing (typically mass emails).
 In addition, it might affect performance, stability, administration, and both direct and operational cost.
-* Support and maintenance
+* Support and maintenance.
     Mailgun is an integrated part of the SuperOffice CRM Online concept.
 In terms of operation, upgrades, support, and knowledge.
 It is 100% managed by SuperOffice.
 Customers taking responsibility for running their own mail-server will represent a custom integrated solution that will affect the mentioned areas.

-### Pros

-* Do not require a separate DNS entry for SPF
-* Do not require a separate DNS entry for DKIM
-  * registration, (administration)
-* Full control of email domain and emails going out

-### Cons

-* You handle all your shared email accounts (locally), setup and configuration settings will (for now) be handled by Online Operations.
-* You handle the volumes of sending your emails
-* You handle the blacklisting of your IP address (email reputation management)
-* Do require you to administer and setup of mail forwarding to Mailgun on your local mail account for incoming emails (for example, bounce) and/or maintenance of "reply to" / "from" in your outgoing emails need to match your setup of how you plan to get your customers response emails back into SuperOffice Service via Mailgun.

 <!-- Referenced links -->
 [1]: overview.md